tensorflow/docs/site/en/api_docs/python/tf/train/Supervisor.md

 #### Args:

 * <b>`graph`</b>: A `Graph`.
 The graph that the model will use.
 Defaults to the default `Graph`.
 The supervisor may add operations to the graph before creating a session, but the graph should not be modified by the caller after passing it to the supervisor.
 * <b>`ready_op`</b>: 1-D string `Tensor`.
 This tensor is evaluated by supervisors in `prepare_or_wait_for_session()` to check if the model is ready to use.
   The model is considered ready if it returns an empty array.
-Defaults to the tensor returned from `tf.report_uninitialized_variables()`  If
+Defaults to the tensor returned from <a href="../../tf/report_uninitialized_variables"><code>tf.compat.v1.report_uninitialized_variables()</code></a>
-    `None`, the model is not checked for readiness.
+  If `None`, the model is not checked for readiness.
 * <b>`ready_for_local_init_op`</b>: 1-D string `Tensor`.
 This tensor is evaluated by supervisors in `prepare_or_wait_for_session()` to check if the model is ready to run the local_init_op.
 The model is considered ready if it returns an empty array.
 Defaults to `None`.
 If `None`, the model is not checked for readiness before running local_init_op.
 * <b>`is_chief`</b>: If True, create a chief supervisor in charge of initializing and restoring the model.
 If False, create a supervisor that relies on a chief supervisor for inits and restore.
 * <b>`init_op`</b>: `Operation`.
 Used by chief supervisors to initialize the model when it can not be recovered.
 Defaults to an `Operation` that initializes all global variables.
 If `None`, no initialization is done automatically unless you pass a value for `init_fn`, see below.
 * <b>`init_feed_dict`</b>: A dictionary that maps `Tensor` objects to feed values.
   This feed dictionary will be used when `init_op` is evaluated.
 * <b>`local_init_op`</b>: `Operation`.
 Used by all supervisors to run initializations that should run for every new supervisor instance.
 By default these are table initializers and initializers for local variables.
 If `None`, no further per supervisor-instance initialization is done automatically.
 * <b>`logdir`</b>: A string.
 Optional path to a directory where to checkpoint the model and log events for the visualizer.
 Used by chief supervisors.
 The directory will be created if it does not exist.
 * <b>`summary_op`</b>: An `Operation` that returns a Summary for the event logs.
 Used by chief supervisors if a `logdir` was specified.
 Defaults to the operation returned from summary.merge_all().
 If `None`, summaries are not computed automatically.
 * <b>`saver`</b>: A Saver object.
 Used by chief supervisors if a `logdir` was specified.
 Defaults to the saved returned by Saver().
 If `None`, the model is not saved automatically.
 * <b>`global_step`</b>: An integer Tensor of size 1 that counts steps.
 The value from 'global_step' is used in summaries and checkpoint filenames.
   Default to the op named 'global_step' in the graph if it exists, is of rank 1, size 1, and of type tf.int32 or tf.int64.
 If `None` the global step is not recorded in summaries and checkpoint files.
 Used by chief supervisors if a `logdir` was specified.
 * <b>`save_summaries_secs`</b>: Number of seconds between the computation of summaries for the event log.
 Defaults to 120 seconds.
 Pass 0 to disable summaries.
 * <b>`save_model_secs`</b>: Number of seconds between the creation of model checkpoints.
 Defaults to 600 seconds.
 Pass 0 to disable checkpoints.
 * <b>`recovery_wait_secs`</b>: Number of seconds between checks that the model is ready.
 Used by supervisors when waiting for a chief supervisor to initialize or restore the model.
 Defaults to 30 seconds.
 * <b>`stop_grace_secs`</b>: Grace period, in seconds, given to running threads to stop when `stop()` is called.
 Defaults to 120 seconds.
 * <b>`checkpoint_basename`</b>: The basename for checkpoint saving.
 * <b>`session_manager`</b>: `SessionManager`, which manages Session creation and recovery.
 If it is `None`, a default `SessionManager` will be created with the set of arguments passed in for backwards compatibility.
 * <b>`summary_writer`</b>: `SummaryWriter` to use or `USE_DEFAULT`.
 Can be `None` to indicate that no summaries should be written.
 * <b>`init_fn`</b>: Optional callable used to initialize the model.
 Called after the optional `init_op` is called.
 The callable must accept one argument, the session being initialized.
 * <b>`local_init_run_options`</b>: RunOptions to be passed as the SessionManager local_init_run_options parameter.

 #### Returns: